Burst pipe floods student tower block

 "Luckily the security were quick to react."

-He said they had been taken to a nearby university building and told they would be put up in hotels around the city.
+People living in the building were taken to nearby student accommodation before being moved to Leeds Beckett's Rose Bowl building.

+Mr Dawes said he and other students have been told they will be given hotel accommodation until they can return to their homes, though some are being take to hotels as far away as Doncaster.

-He said people living in the flooded flats were told it may be "about a week" before they can return home.
+Mr Douglas said people living in the flooded flats were told it may be "about a week" before they can return home.

-A spokesperson for Unite said: "In the early hours of this morning we were alerted to a burst pipe at our Plaza property in Leeds, which has affected some areas of the building.
+A spokeswoman for Unite said they had been alerted to a burst pipe at the building in the early hours of the morning.

-"We have evacuated the flooded areas and colleagues are looking after those students while we arrange alternative accommodation.
+"We have evacuated the flooded areas and colleagues are looking after those students while we arrange alternative accommodation," she said.

 "We are working closely with our university partners and are working to resolve this issue as quickly as possible."